w3c/wai-website/pages/about/groups/agwg.md

 ## Charter

-The group is chartered until October 2025.
+The AG Working Group is chartered until October 2025.

 To learn about the group’s focus, scope and deliverables, see the [AG Working Group Charter](https://www.w3.org/WAI/GL/charter).